 The fact that you can customize the BDR solution and offer it under your MSP's brand name is a huge advantage.

-Choosing the right BDR tool for your MSP
+Choosing the right BDR solution for MSP

 When you're looking at different options for Backup & Disaster Recovery (BDR) tools for your MSP, it's important to think about all your clients' needs and how these might evolve over time, not forgetting new clients.
-For example, is there a BDR solution that's flexible enough to work for most, if not all, of your clients?.
+For example, is there a MSP BDR solution that's flexible enough to work for most, if not all, of your clients?.

 1. Ease of Use